 Having walked and having seen all the sights, we decided to go on a quick shopping spree.
 We started shopping in Krakow from the Old Town: the mass of small shops focused on Florianska and Shevskaya streets, Grodzka street and Slavskovskaya street.
 There are often fairs at the Market Square where you can try traditional Polish dishes and buy local delicacies.

 Then we went to the Galeria Krakowska shopping mall, which is located near the railway station.
-In this shopping centre there are more than 270 stores (both exclusive and inexpensive brands), and later we sat down in a cosy restaurant for a snack and a cup of coffee.
+In this shopping centre, there are more than 270 stores (both exclusive and inexpensive brands), and later we sat down in a cozy restaurant for a snack and a cup of coffee.